Anayverma/echnida_Tutorial/README.md

 - Adjust the `testMint` function or any other minting logic to ensure that changes to the total supply are properly managed and do not violate the expected invariant.
 - Implement additional checks or modify the contract logic to enforce the invariant condition during minting or burning operations.

+### Some FAQs

+## What is Echidna?

+Echidna is a powerful property-based fuzzer for Ethereum smart contracts.
+It is developed by Trail of Bits and is used for automated testing and analysis of Solidity contracts.
+Echidna works by generating random inputs to test for vulnerabilities, edge cases, and compliance with specified properties or invariants within the smart contracts.

+Echidna helps developers and auditors identify security vulnerabilities such as reentrancy bugs, integer overflows, and other unexpected behaviors that could compromise the security and correctness of smart contracts.

+## What is Slither?

+Slither is a static analysis tool for Solidity smart contracts.
+It is also developed by Trail of Bits and is designed to analyze smart contracts to identify potential vulnerabilities and issues without executing the code.
+Slither checks for common pitfalls and security issues in Solidity code, providing developers with insights into potential risks and areas for improvement.

+Slither can detect issues such as reentrancy vulnerabilities, uninitialized state variables, gas limit vulnerabilities, and many other common vulnerabilities found in smart contracts.
+It is an essential tool in the toolkit of smart contract developers and auditors to ensure the security and robustness of Ethereum-based applications.